 Fill a seed tray with a layer of moist soilless seed mix.
 Spread the seeds out over the surface, keeping them about 2 inches (5 cm.) apart and press them gently into it.

 Cover the seeds with a bit more moist soilless mix.
 Dampen the medium with a spray bottle.
 Make sure to just lightly moisten, not saturate the mix or the seeds will rot.
-Place the seed tray in a warm area of around 70 F. (21 C.) that gets up to 8 hours of sun per day.
+Place the seed tray in a warm area of around 70 degrees F. (21 C.) that gets up to eight hours of sun per day.
 Keep the seeds moist to slightly on the dry side as they germinate.

 Transplant the bay seedlings into pots or into the garden proper when leaves begin to appear.